-Enhancing Elementary Excellence, or Triple E, is an AACPS Elementary School initiative that promotes student engagement and team collaboration through hands-on exploration.
-In an environment that allows students to study challenging and meaningful questions through science, technology, engineering, and mathematics.
-Students take risks, explore new ideas and become problem-solvers and innovators

-Triple E students begin to take ownership in their education by actively engaging in student-led, project-based learning.
+Enhancing Elementary Excellence, (Triple E), is an AACPS Elementary School initiative that promotes student engagement and team collaboration through hands-on exploration.
+In Triple E students begin to take ownership in their education by actively engaging in student-led, project-based learning.
 The result is transdisciplinary connections to life!
 Each school chooses from one of four themes: